-Having spread widely all over the world at one stroke, Art Nouveau was entitled differently in different countries and represented by different bright artists: the Vienna Secession (the Secessionsstil formed by a group of Austrian artists with their first president Gustav Klimt); the Tiffany style (in the U.S.A., pioneered by Louis Comfort Tiffany, the famous designer of stained glass windows and lamps), the Art Nouveau (in France Hector Guimard was a pioneer of this style in architecture), the Jugendstil (in Germany it was called in 1896 after the popular German art magazine, Franz Stuck was a pioneer of the style); the Modern Style (in England it was represented by Aubrey Beardsley); in Italy it was called the Liberty Style; the Modernismo in Spain (Antoni Gaudi); in the Netherlands it was entitled the Nieuwe Kunst and the Style Sapin was introduced in late-19th-century in Switzerland by its pioneer Ferdinand Hodler.
+Having spread widely all over the world at one stroke, Art Nouveau was entitled differently in different countries: the Vienna Secession (formed by a group of Austrian artists with their first president Gustav Klimt); the Tiffany style (in the U.S.A., pioneered by Louis Comfort Tiffany, the famous designer of stained glass windows and lamps), the Art Nouveau (in France Hector Guimard was a pioneer of this style in architecture), the Jugendstil (in Germany it was called after the popular German art magazine, Franz Stuck was a pioneer of the style); the Modern Style (in England it was represented by Aubrey Beardsley); in Italy it was called the Liberty Style; the Modernismo in Spain (Antoni Gaudi); in the Netherlands it was entitled the Nieuwe Kunst, and the Style Sapin was introduced in late 19th century in Switzerland by its pioneer Ferdinand Hodler.

 To tell the truth, we could find a clear influence of Japonism on the French Art Nouveau.
 Once in 1856, Félix Bracquemond, a French painter and etcher, stumbled across colored woodblock-prints by Katsushika Hokusai used for tea packing.
 Bracquemond showed his findings to his art fellows attracting their attention to the lines and shapes.
 Their interest was supported by S. Bing, a German art dealer, who opened a shop in Paris offering a lot of Chinese and Japanese small things and paintings, as Japan had opened its borders for foreigners and finished the era of its isolation from the whole world boosting the interest to its art.
 Quite soon those artists we used to call impressionists started mastering the Japonisme or the Japanese style.
-Following the Japanese methods of painting, Edgar Degas, Paul Gauguin, Édouard Manet, Henri de Toulouse-Lautrec and Vincent van Gogh began to incorporate these techniques into their own work with their curve lines, foliage patterns and combination of flat areas of colour.
-Taking into account that Alphonse Mucha, a Czech Art Nouveau painter and decorative artist, studied in Paris that time and shared a room with van Gogh, we dare to say that the history of Modern Art took another twist.
+Following the Japanese methods of painting, Edgar Degas, Paul Gauguin, Édouard Manet, Henri de Toulouse-Lautrec and Vincent van Gogh began to incorporate these techniques into their own works adding curved lines, foliage patterns and combination of flat areas of colour.
+Taking into account that Alphonse Mucha, a Czech Art Nouveau painter and decorative artist, studied in Paris and shared a room with van Gogh at that time, we dare to say that the history of Modern Art took another twist.

-In Vienna a group of artists headed by Gustav Klimt founded the Vienna Secession (in 1897).
-They rejected the academic art principles and introduced their modern seeing and held exhibitions of their artworks in a Secession House specially built for that purposes.
+In Vienna, a group of the artists headed by Gustav Klimt founded the Vienna Secession (in 1897).
+They rejected the academic art principles, introduced their modern vision, held exhibitions of their artworks in a Secession House specially built for that purposes.

-In Russia Art Nouveau was the first bourgeois or merchant style citing all styles from Renaissance to Classicism teemed with symbolism and admiration of nature so dear to the Russian heart.
-The movement Mir Iskusstva (the World of Art) consolidated Russian aesthetic artists of different genres including Alexandre Benois, Konstantin Somov, Zinaida Serebriakova, Léon Bakst, Viktor Vasnetsov and Ivan Bilibin, the artists who were inspired by Slavic folklore and fairy tales, Mikhail Vrubel, famous for his mystical paintings, Valentin Serov, a portrait artist, Isaac Levitan, a landscape painter and others; these are the many faces of the Russian Art Nouveau.
+In Russia, Art Nouveau was the first bourgeois or merchant style citing all styles from Renaissance to Classicism teemed with symbolism and admiration for nature.
+The movement Mir Iskusstva (the World of Art) consolidated Russian aesthetic artists of different genres including Alexandre Benois, Konstantin Somov, Zinaida Serebriakova, Léon Bakst, Viktor Vasnetsov and Ivan Bilibin, the artists who were inspired by Slavic folklore and fairy tales, Mikhail Vrubel, famous for his mystical paintings, Valentin Serov, a portrait artist, Isaac Levitan, a landscape painter, and others; these were the many faces of the Russian Art Nouveau.

 Famous artists of Art NouveauGustav Klimt, Alphonse Mucha, Aubrey Beardsley, William Bradley, William Morris, Félix Vallotton, Amedeo Modigliani, Henri Rousseau, Lucien Lévy-Dhurmer, Maurice Denis, Ferdinand Hodler, Jan Toorop, Franz von Stuck, Max Kurzweil, Stanisław Wyspiański, Mikhail Vrubel, Viktor Vasnetsov, Konstantin Somov, Konstantin Korovin, Zinaida Serebriakova, Alexandre Benois, Mikhail Nesterov, Valentin Serov, Mstislav Dobuzhinsky

-Art Nouveau iconic artworksHermann Obrist — the Red Cyclamen or the Whiplash (Cyclamen, 1892): a tapestry with silk embroidery.
-It is a carte-de-visite of the Art Nouveau style; a sinuous flourish of hairpin curves inspired by cyclamen stems without a single straight line or angle.
+Art Nouveau iconic artworksHermann Obrist — the Red Cyclamen or the Whiplash (Cyclamen, 1892), a tapestry with silk embroidery, is a carte-de-visite of the Art Nouveau style: a sinuous flourish of hairpin curves inspired by cyclamen stems without a single straight line or angle.

 — you are in doubt whether Henri de Toulouse-Lautrec's artworks belong to Art Nouveau style or not.
 Certainly, his posters are teemed with flat figures and some curved lines, though you can find a lot of angles, dynamics and expression with the lack of symbolism in his subjects.
 His oeuvre does not fit the modern ways of admiration of moment stillness.
 Moreover, Henri de Toulouse-Lautrec always mocked at aesthetic sophistication, the principal idea of Art Nouveau.